Reality is often stranger than fiction. The timeline of current events is like living in a disaster film? What is the intelligent thing to do?

 It’s All About Overcoming Our Fears

-As the story continues, the sociopath takes control of the government through a series of underhanded and illegal means.
+As the story continues, the sociopath takes control of the government through underhanded and illegal means.
 He has a group of powerful, brainwashed acolytes.
 They want him in power because they think he will make them rich.
 Sound familiar?

 Are You Living in a Disaster Movie?